Azure/azure-sdk/docs/java/design.md

 Refer to the [ConfigurationAsyncClient class] for a fully built-out example of how an async client should be constructed.

-{% include requirement/MUST %} offer a fluent builder API for constructing service clients named `<service_name>ClientBuilder`, which must support building a sync service client instance and an async service client instance (where appropriate).
+{% include requirement/MUST id="java-service-client-fluent-builder" %} offer a fluent builder API for constructing service clients named `<service_name>ClientBuilder`, which must support building a sync service client instance and an async service client instance (where appropriate).
 It must offer `buildClient()` and `buildAsyncClient()` API to create a synchronous and asynchronous service client instance, respectively:

 ```java
 // Copyright (c) Microsoft Corporation.
 All rights reserved.